 That is exactly what happened to a number of Jewish people on the Pest side of the Danube River in Budapest during World War II in 1944 and 1945 when they were shot by Arrow Cross militiamen after removing their shoes, which remained on the bank after the bodies fell into the water.

-To commemorate this horrific event, a memorial was conceived by film director Can Togay with 60 pairs of shoes — representing the shoes left behind on the bank — from the 1940s casted out of iron by sculptor Gyula Pauer and erected on April 16, 2005 at the approximate location of where it occurred.
+To commemorate this horrific event, a memorial was conceived by film director Can Togay with 60 pairs of shoes from the 1940s — representing the shoes left behind on the bank — casted out of iron by sculptor Gyula Pauer and erected on Saturday, April 16, 2005 at the approximate location of where the incident occurred.

-There are three plaques in cast iron embedded into the stone floor — one in Hungarian, one in Hebrew and one in English — with the following embossed text in bold letters: “To the memory of the victims shot into the Danube by Arrow Cross militiamen in 1944–45 Erected 16 April 2005”
+Three plaques in cast iron are embedded into the stone floor — one in Hungarian, one in Hebrew, and one in English — with the following embossed text in bold letters: “To the memory of the victims shot into the Danube by Arrow Cross militiamen in 1944–45 Erected 16 April 2005”

-Although this memorial is not yet ten years old, it has not only brought about awareness of this heinous act; but it is rather popular.
-On a mild cloudy day which appropriately and perfectly contributed to the somber ambience, I saw quite a few people gathering to satiate their curiosity, take photographs and pay their respects.
+Although this memorial is only 20 years old, it has not only brought about awareness of this heinous act; but it is also rather popular.
+On a mild cloudy day which appropriately and perfectly contributed to the somber ambience, I saw quite a few people gathering to satiate their curiosity, take photographs, and pay their respects.

 In fact, this is probably one of the best places in Budapest to simply sit and watch people.
 I had lost track of time; but I must have been there for at least an hour.